HASKADOG/address_book/README.md

 ### **Warning!** This app requires google maps api key!
 Put `GMAPS_API_KEY="<your_key>"` in the `.settings.toml`*.

 ### Development setup
-1. Open the directory you this repo to be cloned.
+1. Open the directory you want this repo to be cloned.
 2. Clone the repo.
 ```shell
 $: git clone git@github.com:HASKADOG/address_keeper.git